mikaelbr/writings/js-syntax-series/function-arguments.md

 on the function `fn` from the previous example, we get `3`.
 This is as we define 3 parameters in the function (`a`, `b` and `c`).
-The function length is often referred to as the functions arity.
+The function length is often referred to as the arity of the function.
 This can be a handy word to know when communicating with others and talking about functions.
-For instance we could say, the "the function has an arity of 3".
+For instance, we could say, the "the function has an arity of 3".

 Some functions we define, as seen in the previous section on magic `arguments` variable, have an undetermined arity.
 These functions are often called variadic functions.
-Functions with arbitrary number of parameters.
+Functions with an arbitrary number of parameters.

 It's important to note the arity works on parameters, not arguments.
 Even if we have arguments and use the `arguments` variable, the function has a length of 0.